spring-data-search/spring-boot-starter-data-search-mongodb-demo/README.md

 ### Usage
 Clone, build and start as any other SpringBoot application.

-spring-boot-starter-data-search-mongodb comes with an embedded mongodb and the customers' collection is initialized on startup with 10000 documents.
+spring-boot-starter-data-search-mongodb-demo comes with an embedded mongodb and the customers' collection is initialized on startup with 10000 documents.

 If you want to deactivate the data init, or you want more data for your tests,